CollinRobison/CypressTest/readme.md

 I created this project to test various things with Cypress and just overall refine my automation skills.

+This project is structured as a BDD automation project and uses Cypress' Cucumber plugin.

 A lot of these tests will be using the site `http://the-internet.herokuapp.com/` which is a site that has many great examples for testing automation skills.
 That is why the `baseUrl` happens to be that site.

  - Collin Robison